Choffin Inspires ‘Underdog’ Entrepreneurs

 YOUNGSTOWN, Ohio – Seeing the lack of opportunities her family faced while she was growing up, Billi’e Craige decided she wanted to make a change and help local minorities reach their potential.

-Craige, a graduating senior at East High School in Youngstown, came up with her brand, Underdog University, as a part of her project at Choffin Career & Technical Center.
+Craige, a June graduate from East High School in Youngstown, came up with her brand, Underdog University, as a part of her project at Choffin Career & Technical Center.
 The school finished the academic year with a “Shark Tank”-style event for students in its business entrepreneurship program.

 “In Underdog University, the idea is to inspire young minds and teach them about finance and lifestyle in order to create more businesses for other people and help out,” Craige says.